-In addition to increased flexibility, expanded patient load, and greater freedom to schedule procedures, there are a variety of surgeon benefits from office-based surgery.
+There are a variety of surgeon benefits from office-based surgery.
+These include increased flexibility, increased patient load, and scheduling freedoms.
 Here are three ways iOR Partners can help you get the most out of your OBS practice.

 2. Ensure Patient Safety & Compliance

-iOR Partners is here to help ensure you keep your patients safe by working with your staff to implement national accreditation standards, facilitate peer review of cases, and provide quality assurance and performance improvement (QA/PI).
+iOR Partners is here to help ensure you keep your patients safe.
+We working with your staff to implement national accreditation standards.
+We facilitate peer review of cases, and provide quality assurance and performance improvement (QA/PI).

 3. Leading the Movement in Ophthalmic Office-Based Surgery

-Additionally, OBS puts money back into ophthalmology.
-According to Market Scope research, around 2% of cataract procedures (the #1 procedure in healthcare) are being performed in OBS suites.
-85% of these cases were previously performed in corporate ASCs or hospitals.
+Futhermore, OBS puts money back into ophthalmology.
+85% of OBS precedures were previously performed in corporate ASCs or hospitals.
 Bringing these procedures to OBS brings significant dollars back into ophthalmology.

 Office-based surgery is the future of ophthalmology.
 Do you want to lead or follow?
 Request a FREE OBS evaluation for your practice.